dfelinto/blender-manual/manual/render/cycles/nodes/textures.rst

 Use an image file as a texture.

-:guilabel:`Image Datablock`
+Image Datablock
    Image datablock used as the image source.
 Currently not all images supported by Blender can be used by Cycles.
    In particular, generated, packed images or animations are not supported currently.
-:guilabel:`Projection`
+Projection
    Projection to use for mapping the textures. :guilabel:`Flat` will use the XY coordinates for mapping.
-   :guilabel:`Box` will map the image to the 6 sides of a virtual box, based on the normal, using XY, YZ and XYZ coordinates depending on the side.
+   Box will map the image to the 6 sides of a virtual box, based on the normal, using XY, YZ and XYZ coordinates depending on the side.
-:guilabel:`Projection Blend`
+Projection Blend
    For Box mapping, the amount to blend between sides of the box, to get rid of sharp transitions between the different sides.
    Blending is useful to map a procedural-like image texture pattern seamlessly on a model.
 0.0 gives no blending;
    higher values give a smoother transition.
-:guilabel:`Color Space`
+Color Space
    Type of data that the image contains, either Color or Non-Color Data.
    For most color textures the default of Color should be used, but in case of e.g. a bump or alpha map, the pixel values should be interpreted as Non-Color Data, to avoid doing any unwanted color space conversions.
-:guilabel:`Vector input`
+Vector input
    Texture coordinate for texture lookup.
 If this socket is left unconnected, UV coordinates from the active UV render layer are used.
-:guilabel:`Color output`
+Color output
    RGB color from image.
 If the image has alpha, the color is premultiplied with alpha if the Alpha output is used, and unpremultiplied or straight if the Alpha output is not used.
-:guilabel:`Alpha output`
+Alpha output
    Alpha channel from image.